-David Nakabayashi was born in Germany and grew up in Japan, Oklahoma, and Texas.
-He is a self-taught artist who has worked as a cook, cotton chopper, musician, naturalist, graphic designer, and urban designer.
-His rootless childhood evolved into a lifelong exploration of the American landscape with its homogeneous sprawl, forgotten architecture, untamable nature and chance cultural encounters, which filter into his artwork, including painting, works on paper, collage, mixed media sculpture, photography and installation.
-David has exhibited his work nationally and is currently represented by Judy Ferrara Gallery in Three Oaks, Michigan and Jay Etkin Gallery in Memphis, Tennessee.
+David Nakabayashi: "I was born in Germany and grew up in Japan, Oklahoma, and Texas.
+My mother was an Oklahoma sharecropper’s daughter and my father was Hawaiian/Japanese from Maui.
+I am a self-taught artist with a wide range of experience working as a cook, cotton chopper, musician, naturalist, graphic designer, urban designer and art handler.
+My rootless childhood evolved into a lifelong exploration of the American landscape with its homogeneous sprawl, forgotten architecture, untamable nature and chance cultural encounters, all of which filter into my artwork, which includes painting, works on paper, collage, mixed media sculpture, photography and installation.
+I have had several solo exhibitions in New Mexico, Oklahoma, Texas and Michigan, and have been represented in group exhibitions at the El Paso Museum of Art in El Paso, Texas, the Museo Regional in Chihuahua, Mexico and Denise Bibro in New York.
+I have lived and worked in New York City since 2013 and exhibited my work at Bushwick Open Studios 2014 & 2015, The Sheen Center for Thought & Culture and SFA Projects in Manhattan and lorimoto gallery in Queens.
+I am currently represented by Judy Ferrara Gallery in Three Oaks, Michigan."